 It is not often that these creatures make their way to the surface but they may do so when sick or dying or when tossed to the surface by strong currents. [tweetthis]It is not hard to see how sailors might mistake the little known oarfish for man-eating sea serpents.[/tweetthis]

 2. Mountain Gorilla

-For centuries, tales of large “ape men” in East Africa captured the imagination of both natives and explorers. [tweetthis]Numerous tribes have legends of enormous hairy creatures they gave various names – n gila, ngagi, enge-ena.[/tweetthis] It is said they would kidnap and eat humans by overpowering them with their extreme strength and ferocity.
+For centuries, tales of large “ape men” in East Africa frightened both natives and explorers. [tweetthis]Numerous tribes have legends of enormous hairy creatures they gave various names – n gila, ngagi, enge-ena.[/tweetthis] It is said they would kidnap and eat humans by overpowering them with their extreme strength and ferocity.
 Andrew Battel, in the 16th century, told of man-like apes that watched him at his campfire at night.
 The explorer DuChaillu, in 1860, recorded tales of violent, bloodthirsty forest monsters.

 However, creatures matching the descriptions were not believed to exist by Western scientists until two were shot dead in 1902.
 Captain Robert von Beringe killed the beasts in the Virunga region of Rwanda and became responsible for introducing the world to a new species of ape.
 Gorilla gorilla beringe was named for the Captain and is better known as the Mountain Gorilla.

 Unlike the descriptions and legends, the Mountain Gorilla is a communal, largely docile creature.
 It is a herbivore that lives in the Virunga Mountains of Central Africa.
 It is extremely endangered as a species due to poaching and civil unrest in its habitat.
 No more that 400 of these majestic beasts are thought to exist in the wild today.